praveen1664/easy-machine-learning/README.md

 * [BanditLib](https://github.com/jkomiyama/banditlib) - A simple Multi-armed Bandit library. **[Deprecated]**
 * [Caffe](https://github.com/BVLC/caffe) - A deep learning framework developed with cleanliness, readability, and speed in mind.
 [DEEP LEARNING]
 * [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
-It is easy to install, contains fast inference implementation and supports CPU and GPU (even multi-GPU) computation.
+It is Easy  to install, contains fast inference implementation and supports CPU and GPU (even multi-GPU) computation.
 * [CNTK](https://github.com/Microsoft/CNTK) - The Computational Network Toolkit (CNTK) by Microsoft Research, is a unified deep-learning toolkit that describes neural networks as a series of computational steps via a directed graph.
 * [CUDA](https://code.google.com/p/cuda-convnet/) - This is a fast C++/CUDA implementation of convolutional [DEEP LEARNING]
 * [DeepDetect](https://github.com/jolibrain/deepdetect) - A machine learning API and server written in C++11.
-It makes state of the art machine learning easy to work with and integrate into existing applications.
+It makes state of the art machine learning Easy  to work with and integrate into existing applications.
 * [Distributed Machine learning Tool Kit (DMTK)](http://www.dmtk.io/) - A distributed machine learning (parameter server) framework by Microsoft.
 Enables training models on large data sets across multiple machines.
 Current tools bundled with it include: LightLDA and Distributed (Multisense) Word Embedding.
-* [DLib](http://dlib.net/ml.html) - A suite of ML tools designed to be easy to imbed in other applications.
+* [DLib](http://dlib.net/ml.html) - A suite of ML tools designed to be Easy  to imbed in other applications.
 * [DSSTNE](https://github.com/amznlabs/amazon-dsstne) - A software library created by Amazon for training and deploying deep neural networks using GPUs which emphasizes speed and scale over experimental flexibility.
 * [DyNet](https://github.com/clab/dynet) - A dynamic neural network library working well with networks that have dynamic structures that change for every training instance.
 Written in C++ with bindings in Python.
 * [Fido](https://github.com/FidoProject/Fido) - A highly-modular C++ machine learning library for embedded electronics and robotics.